The only three things you need to know about being an organized audience development blogger with an editorial schedule

 Make friends: If there are people in your industry that you can interview, or books in your niche that you can review, then get to it.
 By building relationships with these people, they’re more likely to link to you and forward your article onto their own network.
 It’s like you’re writing a testimonial, and everyone likes to share those.

 Use photos: Any type of skimmable article is easily read, and photos make this easy.
-If you’re in any type of niche—like the consumer market—where photos are easily used, then take advantage.
+If you’re in a niche where photos are easily used, then take advantage.
 Using photos to break up an article is smart because people like to skim articles as much as they like to share beautiful photographs.

 There.
 Have we sparked any new ideas today?